software-mansion/react-native-reanimated/README.md

 When evaluated, updates `position` and `velocity` nodes by running a single step of spring based animation.
 Check the original `Animated` API docs to learn about the config parameters like `damping`, `mass`, `stiffness`, `overshootClamping`, `restSpeedThreshold` and `restDisplacementThreshold`.
 The `finished` state updates to `1` when the `position` reaches the destination set by `toValue`.
 The `time` state variable also updates when the node evaluates and it represents the clock value at the time when the node got evaluated for the last time.
 It is expected that `time` variable is reset before spring animation can be restarted.

 ### `SpringUtils`
-For developers convenience it's possible to use different way of configuring `spring` animation which follow behavior known from React Native core.
+For developer's convenience, it's possible to use a different way of configuring `spring` animation which follows behavior known from React Native core.

-### `SpringUtils.makeDefaultConfig()`
+#### `SpringUtils.makeDefaultConfig()`
  Returns an object filled with default config of animation:
  ```js
   {